kaeix01/Floorball-Statistics/README.md

   6. Security and Frontend Implementation: Integration of security framework and frontend realisation.
   7. (optional) Deployment: Deployment of Web application on cloud infrastructure.

-SCENARIO:
+#### SCENARIO:
+Floorball-Statistics project is about displaying information and stats (data) about the three highest floorball leagues in Switzerland.
+Main goal of our website will be to display all the relevant stats of teams and players, which are needed for teams to prepare for their upcoming games.

-USER STORIES:
+#### USER STORIES:
-USE CASES:
+#### USE CASES:
+#### PROTOTYPE DESIGN (INCL.
+SKETCHES):